 As promised, I’d provide a little list of my favorite places to eat & drink from my last trip to Spain.
 My last post perhaps seemed a bit strong and slightly negative about Italy.
 But feelings, like the moon, have their phases and moments.
 It’s safe to say I have a justifiable love-hate relationship with lady Italia.
-I think all of us do, really who has spent more than 5 minutes on the ground.
-I personally prefer honestly rather than having a happy-go-lucky game face all the time.
-We’re all human experiencing ebbs and flows in life- why pretend everything is peachy keen all the time?
-First of all it’s not real, not representative of a feeling human being and frankly BORING.
+I think all of us who have spent more than 5 minutes on the ground can relate.

 While I did have the pleasure to eat at one star Mirador de Ulia for my birthday, I’d say my most memorable bites were had at the bustling traditional bars & simple restaurants, which will be the focus of this post.

 Most of my meals were had standing, unless I lucked out at one of the few tables but you get used to it and learn not to wear cute strappy high heel shoes lest you like achey ankles and feet.